openalea-incubator/rhizoscan/doc/user/manual.rst

 :Release: |release|
 :Date: |today|

-This manual aims at explaining how to use this package for image analysis of root system architecture.
+This manual explains how to use this package to analyse image of root system architecture.
 It thus focus on the highest-level functions designed for end-user, and requires very little experience in computer science.

 For a complete reference guide of all the package content, see :mod:`rhizoscan`.

 .. toctree::
     :maxdepth: 2

+    tutorial_script.rst
     tutorial_visualea.rst
-    tutorial_script.rst
     pipeline.rst
     database.rst